CruxConnect/crux-docs/_product/search_items_retailer.md

 : (number) The Weight of the SKU in the "weight_units"

 weight_units
-: (string) The units utilized by the supplier for weight ('g', 'kg', 'lb', and 'oz' are potential options)
+: (string) The units utilized by the supplier for weight ('g', 'kg', 'lb', and 'oz' are potential options, where 'g' is the default)

 length
 : (number) The Length of the SKU in "dimension_units"